 P5 states want to maintain their nuclear warheads under a CTBT and assert that they need computers and scientific facilities to do so.
-They also want to retain the ability to resume testing in the event that other nations leave a CTBT, or that high confidence in key weapons cannot be maintained with testing.
-Nonnuclear nations fear that the P5 will simply carry on business as usual under a CTBT, designing new warheads without testing.
+They also want to retain the ability to resume testing if other nations leave a CTBT, or if high confidence in key weapons cannot be maintained with testing.
+Nonnuclear nations fear that the P5 will continue to design new warheads under a CTBT, with computation and nonnuclear experiments replacing testing.
 Maintaining nuclear weapons, especially without testing, is termed "stockpile stewardship."
 This is a contentious issue.
 This section focuses on the U.S. debate